 Begin using scientific vocabulary early and your little scientists will love being in the “lab”!

-Explaining to kids that their guesses are called a hypothesis and that when they mix the different liquids with candy, it is an experiment.
+Explaining to kids that their guesses are called a hypothesis and when they mix the different liquids with candy, it is an experiment.
 Once they’ve discovered the effect of what they’ve chosen to mix, explain that this new information is their data.
 Even if these terms mean nothing to them now, eventually they will stick!

-Older Students
+Valentine’s Day Science for Older Students

 Are you working with a wide range of students or have older siblings to teach too?
 Check out my Valentine’s Day Science Lab Packet!
 Designed to be open ended as far as the amount of supplies needed, this is a great way to bring Valentine’s Day and the scientific method into an older classroom.
 Check it out on my Teachers Pay Teachers store!